 Where relationship concerns are at the heart of the issue, there can be a stigma around having a ‘bad relationship’ because you are seeking counselling.
 It is easy but wrong to equate a couple in counselling as ‘a relationship on the rocks’.
 Often that can lead to one partner seeking couple or marriage counselling on behalf of both parties.
 Understandably this comes with nervousness around telling/bringing their partner, fearing further damage might be done.

 But counselling aims to create a safe, confidential environment in which you can explore difficult issues.
 This can be as an individual, couple or family unit.
-The objective is to help you – the client – understand how those issues impact upon you and ways to manage them.
+The objective being to help you – the client – understand how those issues impact upon you and ways to manage them.
 That is what we do here at The Spark.

 Are all counsellors the same?

 One common element bonds all counsellors – that is the duty of care to their client and the confidentiality that exists between counsellor and client.
 Counsellors are accredited and work to professional standards set down by governing bodies like BACP or COSCA.
-Like doctors, they may have areas of specialism or use different therapeutic approaches to help clients.
+Like doctors they may have areas of specialism or use different therapeutic approaches to help clients.

 Find out more about different approaches.